 Most people know what qualities to look for when choosing a physician.
-However, many are at a loss when it comes to selecting a therapist.
+However, many with chronic illnesses are at a loss when it comes to selecting a therapist.
 Knowing the signs and qualities of a good therapist can help you choose an expert who can provide the care you need.

 The Connection Between Chronic Illness and Mental health